All Episodes

 I am honored and flattered that you are in this audience, and I'm honored that you called.

-And by the way, you're in an SUV.
+And by the way, you're in an SUV?

 No, I'm in a semi-truck right now, but I drive an SUV when I'm home.

-Okay, listen to this.
+Oh, okay, listen to this.

-This is a story from Bloomington, Indiana.
+This story from Bloomington, Indiana.

-The director of the Tibetan Mongolian Buddhist Cultural Center in Indiana says he and his staff are praying for the family of the Dalai Lama's nephew after he was killed by an SUV in Florida during a walk to promote Tibet.
+The director of the Tibetan Mongolian Buddhist Cultural Center in Indiana says he and his staff are praying for the family of the Dalai Lama's nephew after he was killed by an SUV in Florida during a walk to promote Tibetan.

-Not the driver, the SUV.
+The SUV is a killer, not the driver, the SUV.

-Anyway, I'm glad what what's up, Jeannie.
+Anyway, what's up, Jeannie?

 I'm glad you called.